 If ATC is already your Long Distance Provider, be sure to dial 1+ 10 digits.

 Please contact us if you experience cross-talk.

 If you experience delay, ask the other party who their telephone provider is.
 If it is a VoIP Provider (Skype, Magic Jack, Vonage) ask them to contact their provider to troubleshoot the issue.
 Otherwise, contact us.

 Please review our Phone User Guide for instructions on using features.
-Click here to view the PDF.
+Or, contact us for assistance.

 Yes.
 To make payment online please login to our ebill center here.